dertuncay/Web-base-macroseismic-intensity-study-in-Turkey/README.md

 links.csv	- All earthquake topics in the website.

 earthquake_w_pages.csv - All earthquake topics with number of pages of entries in the website.

+## GIS Files

+GIS files can be retrieved from [here](10.6084/m9.figshare.12424352) (data will be available when the article is in review)

 # Citation
 Soon to be announced...